 Listen Deeply As Your Higher SELF Whispers Your Name

 Are you desiring you?
 Then you must listen and become aware.
 The more you trust the process of listening, silence, and awareness, the greater your opportunity to live your meaningful life.
-It’s time to empty 2018, prune what is not you, and create new practices that will lead you to your purpose.
+It’s time to empty the past year, prune what is not you, and create new practices that will lead you to your purpose.

 The Mindfulness Tools That Bring You Home To You